k-niss/bowtie/README.md

 ```

-We can visualize what areas we have marked as protein complexes.
+We can highlight the areas that we have marked as protein complexes with red (lower matrix).
 ```R
 quick_matrix  = matrix(nrow = dim(cDC1_adj_matrix_sub)[1], ncol = dim(cDC1_adj_matrix_sub)[1], data = 0)